 In some instances, an organization is invited to apply for funding and asked to provide, at one time, all the information requested in the two-part application.
 This is our one-part, full-proposal option.

 All solicited or invited organizations are emailed a link to access to our application system.

 Request Review Process

 To be eligible for consideration, a request for funding must include your organization’s annual budget and a completed demographic data sheet.
 We will accept an annual budget in any format.
 We offer a sample budget format for requests for project support.

 You will receive an email confirmation when your application is submitted and a second email when your application is assigned a request number.
 In many instances, a program officer will contact you to discuss your proposed project.

 In most cases, we will let you know about the status of your application within 10 to 12 weeks.

 Program officers determine the reporting requirements for their grantees, often in consultation with the organization receiving the funding.
 These requirements are explained in the section of the grant agreement titled, “Reporting.”
 In most cases, grant reports include a narrative update and financial report, both of which are due at certain intervals during the grant period.

-A dedicated staffer answers questions from grantseekers.
-Please email our Grants Inquiry Coordinator.
+A staff member from each of our program teams answers questions from grantseekers.
+Please email us.
 Depending on the question, your answer will come via email or phone.
-Questions are answered in the order they are received, usually within 48 hours.
+We do our best to respond in two to three business days.